 This kid isn’t just the son of a legacy.
 He’s the real deal.

 Shedeur Sanders’ High School Highlights

 While Sanders’ commitment is still a long ways off, the recruiting process is more alive than ever.
 The top-15 pro-style quarterback, according to 247Sports Composite Rankings, visited FSU for the team’s Saturday Night Live recruiting event in July 2019.
 There, Sanders worked with then-offensive coordinator Kendal Briles and came away sounding pretty exciting about the new-look ‘Noles.

 “It was pretty good, [Briles] sent me back with some stuff I need to work on when I go back home,” Sanders said after SNL.
 “I like his offense, we watched a few clips and it seems to work.
 He likes to take shots and I like to take shots.”

 Deion Sanders’ days as an eight-time NFL All-Pro selection are over, but that “Prime Time” DNA lives on.
-With two more years of high school football to prove himself, don’t be surprised if Shedeur Sanders becomes one of college football’s most highly-coveted recruits when 2021 rolls around.
+With one more years of high school football to prove himself, don’t be surprised if Shedeur Sanders becomes one of college football’s most highly-coveted recruits when 2021 rolls around.